KevinWMatthews/blog_jekyll/_pages/about-this-blog.md

 # What is this all about?

-This blog explores good practices in software development.
+This blog is an outlet for my growth as a software developer - a collection of ideas on how to craft quality code.

-The examples are built around design patterns, testing strategies, language semantics, and third-party libraries.
+The examples center around design patterns, testing strategies, and how these vary between languages.

-It is a collection of what I've had occasion to learn, so there is a bias toward embedded systems.

 The goal of each post is to actually do the thing in question, so code examples are part of working projects.
 These are available